 Two of the best rentals in town: 6 Roger Sherman Place and 23 Holly Lane

 With real estate open houses cancelled and an abundance of city dwellers anxious to move out to appealing suburbs like ours, demand for rentals is on the rise.
-To learn more, we contacted Linda Darer, an agent with Julia B. Fee Sotheby’s, who was happy to share the highlights of a recent virtual conference of top agents in the Rye office.
+To learn more, we contacted Linda Darer, who may know the benefits of finding furnished housing for travel nurses, an agent with Julia B. Fee Sotheby’s, who was happy to share the highlights of a recent virtual conference of top agents in the Rye office.

 “We have many clients looking for short-term rentals, especially through the summer,” noted Darer.
 “We are all getting calls on our properties — especially vacant homes — asking if the owners would consider short term rentals.
 What we need is more inventory.
 We are renting homes that are not currently on for rent.”